UNITED KINGDOM

 Mrs. Jenny Hirst, President of the IDDT(Insulin Dependent Diabetes Trust),

 Northampton is actively involved in the fulfilling the objectives of DREAM Trust.
 She has created awareness about the Trust through her articles.
 IDDT regularly sends supply of insulin pens, meters and other accessories.
-IDDT has also sponsored 23 diabetic children of DREAM Trust.
+IDDT has also sponsored many diabetic children of DREAM Trust.

 Mrs. Mary Hayes a juvenile diabetic since the age of 10 years and Specialist Diabetes Educator of UK has been donating accessories required for these diabetic children regularly.
 She has been delivering talks on DREAM Trust at schools & other institutions in UK.
 Both Mary & her husband Allan, organize various fund – raising activities to create awareness of DREAM Trust.